citsystems/jsify/docs/_sources/intro.rst.txt

 Getting Started:
 ----------------

 To get started with Jsify, begin by installing the library and exploring its core components.
-The `JsonObject` class and its associated utilities provide a strong foundation for managing JSON-like data in Python.
+The `Object` class and its associated utilities provide a strong foundation for managing JSON-like data in Python.
 Review the detailed documentation for each module to understand how to leverage the full potential of the library in your projects.

 The Jsify library is designed to be developer-friendly, providing intuitive interfaces and robust functionality to streamline the handling of JSON data in Python.
 Whether you are developing complex APIs, processing large datasets, or simply need a more dynamic way to work with data, Jsify is an essential tool in your Python toolkit.